LoneWolfHT/voxel_knights/README.md

 # Voxel Knights
 A heavily WIP game based off of Skyrim and Spiral Knights

 Mod licenses are in the mod folders.
-Any changes to mods will be listed here if I remember to.
-Please let me know if a mod has no license
+Let me know if a mod is missing a license

+Changes to mods:
+* sfinv: Removed duplicate license